Structural stability of invasion graphs for Lotka--Volterra systems: Invasion graphs and information structures

-Lemma \ref{hof} guarantees that existence of the edge in IG is the necessary condition for the existence of the connection between the equilibria.
-This section is devoted to the proof that it is also sufficient for the Volterra--Lyapunov stable matrix $A$. \begin{theorem} Let $A$ be a Volterra--Lyapunov stable matrix.
-Let $u^*$ be a admissible equilibrium which corresponds to the community $I \in \mathcal{E}$.
-If the set $K \supset I$ is such that for every $j\in K \setminus I$ we have $r_j(I) > 0$ then there exists a trajectory $\gamma$ of \eqref{lv} such that $\lim_{t\to -\infty}\gamma(t) = u^*$ and $\lim_{t\to \infty}\gamma(t)$ is a GASS for the community $K$. \end{theorem} \begin{proof} It is enough to show that the unstable manifold of the point $u^*$ in the nonnegative cone intersects the interior of the cone associated with $K$, denoted by $C_+^K$.
+\begin{proof} It is enough to show that the unstable manifold of the point $u^*$ in the nonnegative cone intersects the interior of the cone associated with $J$, denoted by $C_+^J$.
 Then the result follows by Theorem \ref{thm:take}.
-For the equilibrium $u^*$, by Lemma \ref{lem:res} the local unstable space $E^u$ contains the vector $(x_1,\ldots,x_k, 1_{i\in K\setminus I})$, where the characteristic vector $1_{i\in K\setminus I}$ has coordinates equal to $1$ if $i\in K\setminus I$ and $0$ otherwise.
-Now by Theorem \ref{thm:unstable} the local unstable manifold of $u^*$ contains points
+For the equilibrium $u^*$, by Lemma \ref{lem:res} the local unstable space $E_u$ contains the vector $(y_1,\ldots,y_k, 1_{i\in J\setminus I})$, where the characteristic vector $1_{i\in J\setminus I}$ of $B^{22}$ has coordinates equal to $1$ if $i\in J\setminus I$ and $0$ otherwise.
+Now by the local unstable manifold theorem, cf. \cite[Theorem 1]{Kelley}, \cite[Theorem 3.2.1]{Guckenheimer}, the manifold $W^u_{loc}(u^*)$, contains points